-- 1. Hypersensitivity to dexamethasone or any component of the formulation. - 2.
-Active or suspected ocular or periocular infections including most viral diseases of the cornea and conjunctiva, including active epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, varicella, mycobacterial infections, or fungal infections of the eye.
-Informational Note: Corticosteroids are not recommended to be used in patients with a history of ocular herpes simplex because of the
+- 1. Hypersensitivity to dexamethasone or any component of the formulation. - Active or suspected ocular or periocular infections including most viral diseases of the cornea and conjunctiva, including active epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, varicella, mycobacterial infections, or fungal infections of the eye.

-Informational Note: Corticosteroids are not recommended to be used in patients with a history of ocular herpes simplex because of the potential for reactivation of viral infection.
+Informational Note: Corticosteroids are not recommended to be used in patients with a history of ocular herpes simplex because of the potential for reactivation of the viral infection.

-- 3. Advanced glaucoma: Glaucoma with cup to disc ratios greater than 0.8. - 4.
+- 3. Advanced glaucoma: Glaucoma with cup to disc ratios of greater than 0.8. - 4.
 Aphakic eyes with rupture of the posterior lens capsule. - 5.
 Anterior Chamber Intraocular Lens (ACIOL) and Rupture of the Posterior Lens Capsule.
 Informational Note: Contraindicated in patients whose posterior lens capsule is torn or ruptured because of the risk of migration into the anterior chamber.
 Laser posterior capsulotomy in pseudophakic patients is not a contraindication for use. - 6.
 Concurrent treatment with other intravitreal implants (i.e., Fluocinolone acetonide intravitreal implant [lluvien and Retisert]).